Not Too Late to Reach Your Teens

 Or the person will refuse.
 Yes, the child might refuse to forgive you.
 His or her resentment may be buried so deep that the child does not really believe that you are sincere.
 Do not be offended.
 Forgiveness is an act of graciousness.
 We do not deserve it.
 It is a special gift of love by the offended.
 So what do you do?

 We know that if they do not forgive us, they will suffer.
 God expects us to forgive.
 “For if you forgive men for their transgressions, your heavenly Father will also forgive you.
 But if you do not forgive men, then your Father will not forgive your transgressions” (Matthew 6:14-15).
-It is here, that we have our first chance of showing real genuine care our child.
+It is here that we have our first opportunity to show real, genuine care for our child.
 Be patient and understanding.

-Instead ask if there is any offense that you have not mentioned?
-You might have mentioned it or you might not have.
+Instead, ask if there is any offense that you have not mentioned?
+You might have mentioned it, or you might not have.
 Sometimes, they perceive things differently than we do.
-If they are offended, then more likely than not we have missed something about the incident.
+If they are offended, we have more than likely missed something about the incident.
 Confess those sins too.

 If he is unwilling to proceed, state your willingness to always talk more about these things.
-Perhaps you can mention that at some point in the future you would like to go and do something together like buy an ice cream, go hiking, etc. This shows the genuineness of your heart and hopefully gives further opportunity to clear things up.We should add one note here.
+Perhaps you can mention that at some point in the future, you would like to do something together, like buy ice cream or go hiking.
+This shows the genuineness of your heart and, hopefully, gives you another opportunity to clear things up.We should add one note here.
 When we begin a time of confession, we should not by any means expect or imply that our confession is dependent on the other person’s confession.
 Don’t even expect him to confess his sins.
-Right now you are focusing on your own sins.
+Right now, you are focusing on your own sins.

 Confession must be done because you have wronged a person.
 You need to do it whether your child forgives you or not.
 If he also confesses his own sins, all the better.
 This is what we are hoping for, eventually.
 But sometimes this takes time.
 People should not take revenge.
 Revenge belongs to the Lord.
 Just remember how many years have passed and how many wrongs have been done before God brought you to this point.
 Certainly, we can be patient toward others who have suffered from our wrongs.